Europe calls for tougher limits on super greenhouse gases

 The European Union has already introduced its own law to curb climate-harming hydrofluorocarbons (HFCs), also called "F-gases", used in fridges and air conditioners.

-Under an EU amendment to the protocol, proposed on Thursday, industrialized countries as major users of HFCs, are asked to commit to an ambitious reduction schedule beginning in 2019 and ending in 2034.
+Under an EU amendment to the protocol, proposed on Thursday, industrialised countries as major users of HFCs, are asked to commit to an ambitious reduction schedule beginning in 2019 and ending in 2034.

 Obligations for developing countries and economies in transition would be more flexible.